byelde/TodoList-Manager-VsCode-Extension/README.md

 A VS Code extension that provides a convenient Todo list manager right within your editor.

+##

 ## Features

 - Integrated Todo panel in VS Code
-- React-based UI with TypeScript support
-- Real-time updates using VS Code's webview API
-- Modern development setup with Vite
+- Add Todo by selected text
+- Associating the task with its place (file and line) of origin
+- Organize the Todos as you wish using drag and drop

 ## Technical Stack